A K-energy functional for complexified K\"ahler classes: Introduction and main results

-It is natural to try to apply the techniques used in the study of the K-energy functional to the complexified K-energy.
-For example, it is expected that the existence of critical points of~$\tilde{\m{M}}$, i.e. solutions of~\eqref{eq:scalar_dHYM_singola}, should be equivalent to the coerciveness of~$\tilde{\m{M}}$ on the space of almost-calibrated representatives.
-To prove this however one would need a much better understanding of the geometry of this space; in general, it is not even clear when it is non-empty (even though it will be, in our case), or connected.
-A second issue is that a regularity theory for the geodesics appearing in Theorem~\ref{thm:complexified_Kenergy} is not yet available, and they do not encode a Riemannian structure on the space of almost balanced potentials.
-We will discuss these issues in Section~\ref{sec:geod_equations}; we expect that it should be possible to combine the known regularity results for geodesics of K\"ahler potentials~\cite{Chen2000, TosattiWeinkove_C11regularity}, and geodesics of calibrated potentials~\cite{CollinsYau_dHYMgeodesics, CollinsChuLee_calibrated11forms}, to establish the uniqueness of solutions of~\eqref{eq:scalar_dHYM_singola}, following the strategy of~\cite{BermanBerndtsson_uniquness}.
-To exemplify this, we prove this uniqueness result in Section~\ref{sec:uniqueness}. \begin{thm} Assume that~$X$ is a complex surface and that~$\beta\sin\hat{\vartheta}>\alpha\cos\hat{\vartheta}$.
-Then, solutions of~\eqref{eq:scalar_dHYM_singola} are unique, up to the action of the group of reduced automorphisms of~$X$.
-The same holds if~$(X,\alpha)$ is toric (of arbitrary dimension),~$\alpha^{\bb{C}}$ has supercritical phase, and we consider torus-invariant solutions of the equation. \end{thm} We refer to Section~\ref{sec:dHYM} for the definition of \emph{supercritical phase}, which can be regarded as a weak positivity property of the class~$\beta$, as is the condition~$\beta\sin\hat{\vartheta}>\alpha\cos\hat{\vartheta}$ in the case of surfaces.
+A second issue is that a regularity theory for the geodesics appearing in Theorem~\ref{thm:complexified_Kenergy} is not yet available, and they do not encode a Riemannian structure on the space of almost calibrated potentials.
+We will discuss these issues in Section~\ref{sec:geod_equations}; we expect that it will be possible to combine the known regularity results for geodesics of K\"ahler potentials~\cite{Chen2000, TosattiWeinkove_C11regularity}, and geodesics of calibrated potentials~\cite{CollinsYau_dHYMgeodesics, CollinsChuLee_calibrated11forms} with respect to a fixed K\"ahler form, to establish the uniqueness of solutions of~\eqref{eq:scalar_dHYM_singola}, following the strategy of~\cite{BermanBerndtsson_uniquness}.
+To exemplify this, we prove a uniqueness result in Section~\ref{sec:uniqueness}. \begin{thm} Assume that~$X$ is a complex surface and that~$\beta\sin\hat{\vartheta}>\alpha\cos\hat{\vartheta}$.
+Then, the almost calibrated solutions of~\eqref{eq:scalar_dHYM_singola} are unique, up to the action of the group of reduced automorphisms of~$X$.
+The same holds if~$(X,\alpha)$ is toric (of arbitrary dimension),~$\alpha^{\bb{C}}$ has supercritical phase, and one considers torus-invariant solutions of the equation. \end{thm} We refer to Section~\ref{sec:dHYM} for the definition of \emph{supercritical phase}, which can be regarded as a weak positivity property of the class~$\beta$, as is the condition~$\beta\sin\hat{\vartheta}>\alpha\cos\hat{\vartheta}$ in the case of surfaces.
 We remark that we do not expect the strategy used to establish Theorem~\ref{thm:uniqueness} to hold outside of the supercritical (or even hypercritical) range.
-This is motivated by a relation between the critical phase conditions on~$X$ and on an~$(n+1)$-dimensional manifold that is useful in the study of the geodesic equation (see the discussion following Conjecture~\ref{conj:geodesics_existence}).
+This is motivated by a relation between the critical phase conditions on~$X$ and on a manifold of dimension $n+1$ that is useful in the study of the geodesic equation (see the discussion following Conjecture~\ref{conj:geodesics_existence}).

 As a by-product of the construction used to prove Theorem \ref{thm:complexified_Kenergy}, we will also describe a Futaki-like invariant and a Matsushima criterion for equation \eqref{eq:scalar_dHYM_singola}.